Mortgages & Loans

 Fraudulent salary review scheme

-Please be aware of a scheme involving fraudulent e-mails sent to a company’s tax reporting employee(s) purporting to be from the company’s CEO requesting that a “salary review” be conducted on 2015 W-2s.
+Please be aware of a scheme involving fraudulent e-mails sent to a company’s tax reporting associate(s) purporting to be from the company’s CEO requesting that a “salary review” be conducted on 2015 W-2s.

 Tips to protect your personal data